Brookdale Senior Living, Inc. CNL Opportunities

 The Clinical Nurse Leader (CNL) role focuses on quality improvement, patient safety, lateral integration of care, risk assessment of patient populations, care coordination, implementation of evidence-based practice, and inter-professional communication.
 The CNL has specialized knowledge in evaluating outcomes of care, identifying risks for populations, and implementation of quality improvement initiatives.
 In day- to-day practice, the CNL develops staff knowledge and practices that impact care coordination and transitions of care.

-- Minimum of 2 years nursing experience with at least 1 year experience in the Assisted Living or Skilled Nursing area
+- Preferred but not required: 2 years nursing experience with experience in the Assisted Living or Skilled Nursing area

 - Master's degree or post-master's certificate from a Clinical Nurse Leader program